 Ionic is an open-source HTML5 software development kit.
 It was created in the base of AngularJS, a second most popular front-end web application framework.
 Ionic’s undeniable perk is its great functionality, which can be compared to native apps’ SDK, and the variety of useful services it can provide along with it.
 These include a range of analytical methods, as it supports SAS.
 Moreover, it has capacities for A/B testing, build automation, and push notifications.

 Drupal 8 is the last version of an open-source content management system.
 It is written in PHP, a programming language estimated to be used by almost 30% of developers worldwide.
-Drupal provides back-end for any kind of websites.
-Drupal 8 for mobile app, had its latest version released in 2015, and has a bevy of customer benefits, such as inline editing, famous Views module out of the box, and multilingualism feature.
+Drupal provides a back-end for any kind of website.
+Drupal 8 for mobile app, had its latest version released in 2015 and has a bevy of customer benefits, such as inline editing, famous Views module out of the box, and multilingualism feature.
 With Ionic as its front-end means of development, they create a strong couple, both highly productive and easy to operate.

-Now, when we have all the necessary knowledge about the frameworks that we will use, let us move to building a Drupal 8 and Ionic mobile app.
+Now, when we have all the necessary knowledge about the frameworks that we will use, let us move to build a Drupal 8 and Ionic mobile app.
 The first and most obvious step you will need to take is to install both frameworks.
 You can easily do it from the corresponding official websites.
 Drupal configurations will be the first part of our work on the mobile application.
 For them, you will need to activate RESTful services and Serialization in the Modules section.
 REST settings will enable you with more delightful possibilities for content management.
 You should also create the views you will need to proceed with for the specific application type that you have chosen to create.
 Pay attention to the REST Export Settings as it will allow you to build RESTful API.

 Your next step will be to connect the content from your Ionic part to Drupal to ensure all the changes happening on the website will be automatically reflected on the device.
 You can do this with the help of the above-mentioned Ionic controllers.
 You will have to edit the controllers to use $http service AngularJS to “get” the JSON data.
 Furthermore, you’ll need to operate a bunch of different HTML templates, including “app”, “dash”, “home”, “node”, and “details” files.
 For each of them, you will have to set code parts configuring them.
-Having done this, you should only build and emulate the app by typing corresponding commands in the terminal to start app functioning.
+Having done this, you should only build and emulate the app by typing corresponding commands in the terminal to start the app functioning.

 We hope that this article has shown you the pros and cons of mobile app development with powerful frameworks as Ionic and Drupal 8.
 We believe that in the future, hybrid apps will become even more popular and gain new features, making them both customer and developer friendly.
 As of today, it is already a very promising and constantly improving field of mobile application development, which is not difficult to master.
 This is especially the case with our experienced team that is always ready to help you build a perfect hybrid app.